dhirajmahato/Data_Engineering_module/airflow/README.md

 ### 6. First DAG (Directed Acyclic Graph):

+A pipeline in Airflow is defined as a task.
+A task is structured as a Directed Acyclic Graph (DAG) where:

+- Directed means an ordered task that happens in a pre-defined sequence
+- Acyclic means a terminating task without the possibility of one running into an eternal loop
+- Graph means a structure that can establish a many-to-many tasks relationship

 A DAG is the core concept in Airflow.
 It defines the workflow you want to automate.
 You can create a Python script for your DAG, typically stored in the dags/ directory within your $AIRFLOW_HOME.

 Here's a simple example of a DAG that prints "Hello, Airflow!":